Quantum Key Distribution with High Order Fibonacci-like Orbital Angular Momentum States: Quantum key distribution using OAM states encoded by third-order Fibonacci sequence

 \subsection{Basic setup}

-Here the source light is prepared in a superposition state with OAM values equal to third-order Fibonacci numbers as (1, 2, 3, 6, 11, 20, 37, 68, ...).
-And we choose $N$ as the consecutive values, $F$ = \{$F_{n_0}, F_{n_0 + 1}, ... , F_{n_0 +N-1}$\}, and assign a block of binary digits to each so that equal numbers of 0's and 1's occur.
+In our scheme, the source light is prepared in a superposition state with OAM values equal to third-order Fibonacci numbers as (1, 2, 3, 6, 11, 20, 37, 68, ...).
+And we choose $N$ consecutive values, $F$ = \{$F_{n_0}, F_{n_0 + 1}, ... , F_{n_0 +N-1}$\}, and assign a block of binary digits to each so that equal numbers of 0's and 1's occur.
+Here $n_0$ is an arbitrary sequence number indicating the first Fibonacci OAM value we choose.
 Each photon should be able to generate $log_2 N$ bits of information if OAM values in this set are used.
 For simplicity, we set $N = 8$ to illustrate the principle for qubits coding.
-The third-order Fibonacci numbers from 1 to 68 can be assigned to three-digit blocks as follows: $1$ = $000$, $2=001$, $3=010$, $6=011$, $11=100$, $20=101$, $37=110$, $68=111$.
+The third-order Fibonacci numbers from 1 to 68 can be assigned with three-digit blocks as follows: $1$ = $000$, $2=001$, $3=010$, $6=011$, $11=100$, $20=101$, $37=110$, $68=111$.
 Three key digits could be encoded on the OAM of a single photon.
 The SPDC spiral bandwidth is able to span the largest gap in $F$.
 It is obvious that both information capacity and security could be improved with larger sets $F$.
 To simplify the case, we assume that OAM sorters only allow positive OAM values to reach the detectors.

+Please note, as in the rest part of the passage, the subscript $a_1$ and $a_2$ correspond to the two OAM values Alice obtains or the corresponding classic bit depending on the variable and $b$ does the same for Bob.
+The subscript $n$ indicates the total OAM's sequence number in the Fibonacci sequence before SPDC while $n_1$, $n_2$ and $n_3$ correspond to the OAM after SPDC, as illustrated in Fig.\ref{f1}.
+These also work for other corresponding variables like classic bits as illustrated in TABLE \ref{t1} .

 As shown in Fig.\ref{f1}, two SPDC processes are exploited for the generation of entangled OAM states in third order Fibonacci sequence.
 After the first SPDC process, one of each pair ($l_b$) is sent straight to Bob while the OAM sorters are arranged to allow only photons with OAM in $F$ ($l_b=F_{n_i}$) to register.
 The other photon($l_a$), however, needs another SPDC process to be turned into pairs ($l_{a_1}, l_{a_2}$) before sending to Alice.
 The photons reserved by Alice should also be sent through the same OAM sorters as Bob's to make sure that only photons with OAM equal to third-order Fibonacci numbers are eventually retained.
 As the collinear SPDC (type \uppercase\expandafter{\romannumeral1} or type \uppercase\expandafter{\romannumeral2}) OAM conservations implies the relations $l_{a_1}+l_{a_2}+l_b=l$.
 In this case, the third-order Fibonacci recursion forces $l_{a_1}$, $l_{a_2}$ and $l_b$ to be the three adjacent third-order Fibonacci numbers immediately preceding $l=F_n$.
 For example, by taking $l=F_n =F_6=20$, $l_{a_1}$, $l_{a_2}$ and $l_b$ should be in the set $\{F_{n-1}=F_5=11,F_{n-2}=F_4=6,F_{n-2}=F_3=3\}$.